LeagueOfPoro/CapsuleFarmerEvolved/README.md

 - Lightweight
 - No web browser needed

+## Installation
+1. Download and run the latest CapsuleFarmerEvolved.zip from [Releases tab](https://github.com/LeagueOfPoro/CapsuleFarmerEvolved/releases)
+2. Extract the archive
+3. Edit the configuration file `config.yaml` with a text editor (e.g. Notepad) - see [Configuration](#configuration) for details
+4. Run `CapsuleFarmer.exe`
+5. If you do not use the autologin feature - log into your account

 ## Configuration
 Fill out your username and password in `config.yaml`.
 Name of the account groups is not important but I recommend entering something recognizable to better detect problems with the account.
 ```yaml